varvet/serenade.js/binding_data.md

 Serenade.view('h1 "Hello " @name').render(model); // => <h1>Hello JONAS</h1>
 ```

+For a complete list of options see [Serenade.defineProperty](/reference/define_property.html)

 ## Option 2: Serenade decorator

 If we don't need to specify any options, we can use `Serenade` as a decorator